alefore/weblog/ten-years-of-edge.md

    but this gradually drops
    to a small change or two a week.
    I'm still trying to make progress, but …
-   I've ran out of easy things to implement. everything that remains is way too challenging or impossible (e.g., everything has been optimized for performance and correctness and simplicity
+   I've run out of easy things to implement. everything that remains is way too challenging or impossible (e.g., everything has been optimized for performance and correctness and simplicity